ITIL Change Management

 Change-Advisory-Board (CAB)

-This is not a role, rather it combines important roles in change management.
+This is not a role, but rather a combination of important roles in change management.
 Some understand the term “board” to mean very formal regular meetings of the same group of top managers.

 The CAB supports the change manager in assessing and prioritizing changes in terms of business impact.
 When a CAB is convened, the members selected must be capable of evaluating the Change from both a business and technical standpoint.